VIDEO: Elon Musk's Next Quest Is A Mind-Machine Meld. Let's Consider The Implications

 Don't see the video?
 Click here.

-We're ever-more reliant on our devices, whether it's mobile phones or voice-powered home assistants, like Amazon Echo.
+We're ever-more reliant on our devices, whether it's mobile phones or voice-powered home assistants, such as Amazon Echo.

 If today's science continues apace, the future of humanity will likely include further symbiosis with technology.
-Tech entrepreneurs like Elon Musk are going all-in on brain-machine interfaces; you saw it with Musk's company, Neuralink's announcement about plans for brain chip implants.
+Tech entrepreneurs such as Elon Musk are going all-in on brain-machine interfaces; you saw it with Musk's company, Neuralink's announcement about plans for brain chip implants.

 But is a more direct connection between our brains and our technology something we want?
 What are the possibilities and the pitfalls?
 In this Future You with Elise Hu, tech entrepreneur Bryan Johnson, founder of neural interface company Kernel (a Musk competitor), and technology ethicist Tristan Harris talk about what brain-machine interfaces can offer — and the ethical considerations to make in designing the future you.